lironsher/react-native-audio-toolkit/README.md

 This version has two more features:
 1. Pause
-2. Continue to record after iOS interruption.
+2. Continue to record after iOS interruption. - Add code from : ( https://github.com/rs/SDAVAssetExportSession ) to support marge back to m4a.

 ***********